Jump to:

 - Remove the lid/seal cover and bake for about 20 more minutes until the internal chicken temperature when measured closest to the center, near the bone reaches 165 F and the skin becomes crispy enough to your liking.****

-- For extra crispy skin broil for a couple of minutes at the very end and be sure to closely watch the chicken legs.
+- For extra crispy skin broil for a couple of minutes at the very end and be sure to closely watch the chicken legs to prevent them from burning.

 I'm not seeing where you're to add the chicken broth and wine?